• Doctor

 Requires improvement

-We carried out an announced focused inspection at Willow Tree Family Doctors on 24 August 2022, with the remote clinical review on 22 August 2022.
+We carried out an announced inspection at Willow Tree Family Doctors with site visits on 23 August and 27 September 2023.
 Overall, the practice is rated as requires improvement.

-The full reports for previous inspections can be found by selecting the ‘all reports’ link for Willow Tree Family Doctors on our website at www.cqc.org.uk
+Following our previous rated inspection in August 2022, the practice was rated requires improvement overall and for the key questions of safe, effective and well-led.
+It was rated good for the key questions of caring and responsive.
+The full reports for previous inspections can be found by selecting the ‘all reports’ link for Willow Tree Family Doctors on our website at www.cqc.org.uk.

 Why we carried out this inspection